Nintendo 3DS

 2011

 It’s customary for Nintendo systems to launch alongside a new Mario title, but Super Mario 3D Land was about nine months late to the party.
 It would have been the perfect launch title.
 The game bridges the gap between traditional 2D Mario titles and modern 3D Mario adventures.
 This ultimately results in a game that’s less linear than the side-scrolling 2D iterations but more platform-centric than the free-roaming 3D releases.
 Players can freely move Mario around in all directions with the circle pad, but the levels guide players toward a single goal.
 I’m not sure how they did it, but Nintendo combined elements from existing games and somehow created something new.
-On a related note, I appreciated how the game utilized the system’s 3D effects, and the added depth perception made it easier to tell where enemies and obstacles were in relation to Mario.
+On a related note, I appreciate how the game utilizes the system’s 3D effects, and the added depth perception makes it easier to tell where enemies and obstacles are in relation to Mario.
 Someone obviously put a lot of thought into the level designs.
 The game starts out pretty slow, but the intensity ramps up near the end and the stages become more creative.
-The power-ups were a lot of fun, too.
+The power-ups are a lot of fun, too.
 I had a blast with the new boomerang, and the return of the Tanooki suit was long overdue.
 The game wasn’t exactly revolutionary, but Super Mario 3D Land was a great showcase for Nintendo’s newly-minted handheld.

 Mario Kart 7